DanielOaks/mlpds/src/pages/guides/hair.md

 ---
+title: Hair
-title: Hair.
-It is less than you think
+subtitle: It takes less than you think
 author: viwrastupr
 type: guide
 ---